-Burp Suite Tool is widely used by attackers to execute such type of Attacks.
+Burp Suite Tool is widely used by attackers to execute such types of Attacks.
 Following are the steps being followed:

 - Filter the parameters Request: After the first step, we will filter our captured request with the parameter filters.
 An attacker will only choose that parameter or Injection points where they can execute the attacks.

-- Tampering of Parameters: Now as the attacker has the vulnerable injection point, they will now try to execute the IDOR attack with the help of Social engineering or the patter as written in injection point.
-Example: an attacker may change uid from 19 to 20 which will open account of another user who has been assigned id number 20.
+- Tampering of Parameters: Now as the attacker has the vulnerable injection point, they will now try to execute the IDOR attack with the help of Social engineering or the pattern as written in the injection point.
+Example: an attacker may change uid from 19 to 20 which will open the account of another user who has been assigned id number 20.

 - Exposure of Confidential Information: When the attacker will have control over your account via this vulnerability, it is obvious that an attacker will be able to come across your personal information.

-- Authentication Bypass: As the attacker can have access to millions of account with this vulnerability, it will be a type of Authentication bypass mechanism.
+- Authentication Bypass: As the attacker can have access to millions of accounts with this vulnerability, it will be a type of Authentication bypass mechanism.